ErfanA03/html_css_projects/README.md

 - Electrician Trade School Site

 ### Space Station Site
-This page is an example website for a hypothetical futuristic website where space travel and it is marketed by a space travel company.
+This page is an example of a hypothetical futuristic website where space travel is available commercially and it is marketed by a space travel company.
 It's styled using CSS and contains a navbar, image containers, and a form.

 ### Electrician's Academy Site
 This page is an example home page for a trade school specializing in Electrical Engineering that is styled using Bootstrap 4.
 It contains many Bootstrap components including but not limited to a navbar, jumbotron, form, cards, and dropdowns.